How to Use Soap Nuts

 Can I use soap nuts in cold water?

-It’s important to look at the directions for the soap nuts you use to see if they can be used in cold water.
-The soap nuts I use and recommend specifically say they can be used in cold water.
-They simply recommend using 5 soap nuts in the washing bag.
+It’s important to look at the directions for the soap nuts to see if you can use them in cold water.
+The soap nuts I use and recommend can be used in cold water.
+They simply suggest using 5 soap nuts in the washing bag.

 What if my soap nuts accidentally go in the dryer?